Create an Enterprise Architecture Blueprint - Big Five #1

 Dragon1 has, as part of its EA Method, defined an open EA Framework containing reference models and architectures.

-The five most important blueprints have been named The Big Five, out of which the EA Blueprint is the most important one.
+The five most important blueprints have been named The Big Five, of which the EA Blueprint is the most important.
 And that one we are going to discuss here.

 Before creating a Blueprint, be sure to start with the first tutorials as advised on the Jump Right In page of the Getting Started area.